-If the headline of this blog post is confounding, the testimony that continues to come in from the current Royal Commission inquiry in Australia is even more so; Jehovah’s Witnesses are being questioned as to how they handle cases of child molestation in their religion, and the testimony we’re hearing is beyond disturbing.
+If the headline of this blog post is confounding, the testimony that continues to come in from the current Australian Royal Commission Inquiry is even more so; Jehovah’s Witnesses are being questioned as to how they handle cases of child molestation in their religion, and the testimony we’re hearing is beyond disturbing.

 One of the most telling cases is that of “BCG,” a young woman who testified that her father, a ministerial servant (like an elder in training) raped her and her three sisters.
 I have not yet sat through the testimony myself, but have found an article about it in The Guardian (UK).
 Note a few things to take away from this article:

 Despite the testimony of the daughters and the man’s wife, the elders did not disfellowship (excommunicate) him for these actions because they simply refused to believe the women.
 BCG’s father, identified as BCH, was eventually disfellowshipped for moving in with another woman while still married.
 In his appeal of this disfellowshipping, he confessed to the molestation of his daughters.
 The response of the elders?
 To encourage him to give up his “loose conduct” of living with another woman and return to the family home.

 In an immediate appeal by BCG’s father to being thrown out he confessed to molesting his daughters, yet the decision of the elders was that he should give up his pursuit of the other woman and return to the family home.

 Yes, they encouraged him to return to the home where he admitted to having molested all four of his daughters.